WebMaka/AutoTranscode/USAGE.md

 ## Path Arguments

+NOTE: Paths that contain whitespace will have to be enclosed in double-quotes, as a space is a separator in commandline arguments.

 **-s /full/source/path**
 Source directory to monitor for files to auto-transcode.
 This must be a full path to a DIRECTORY which this script will monitor for files to auto-transcode.